 The conductor was originally specified at 320 kV and has subsequently been upgraded to 350 kV.
-The increase in operating voltage will result in minimizing line losses and improve the business case for the higher voltage cable.
+The increase in line-carrying capacity will result in minimizing line losses and improve the business case for the higher voltage cable.
 The larger conductor will also support an increased pull-in-load to better facilitate installation.